Birth Control Options at Perfectly Female in Reston, VA

 Condoms

-Condoms are a barrier form of birth control that physically blocks the sperm from entering the vagina.
+Condoms are barrier contraceptives that physically prevent sperm from entering the vagina.
+They offer dual protection against pregnancy and sexually transmitted diseases.
 They are the only form of protection that can help to stop the transmission of sexually transmitted diseases (STDs), like HIV, and prevent pregnancy.
 A condom is a latex or polyurethane sheath that is closed at one end and fits over a man’s penis.
 Condoms are also available for females and have a flexible ring at either end.
 One end is closed and inserted into the vagina and the other end is open with the ring remaining outside the vagina.
-To help assure protection, users should read and follow the manufacturer’s instructions.
+Available for males and females, they should be used according to the manufacturer’s instructions.

 Diaphragm